 How to Freeze Without Blanching:

 Wash the rhubarb stalks thoroughly, and dry completely.
 Cut the rhubarb into chunks, approximately 1 inch in size.
 Line a sheet pan with parchment paper.
 Arrange the rhubarb in a single layer on the sheet pan.
 Put in the freezer and leave until the individual pieces are frozen.
 This is called flash freezing.
-Once they are frozen, put them in a freezer zip-lock bag or freezer containers and put back into the freezer.
+Once they are frozen, put them in a freezer resealable plastic bag or freezer containers and put back into the freezer.
 Flash freezing allows the pieces to come out individually instead of in a big clump so that you can use as much or as little as you desire.